01100100/blog/content/posts/kreuzungen.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/2Azu2f93hikPGcwQJ876QK?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-This a very interesting question to think about, but actually it doesn't mater for this project.
-A better question would be "Where to get the river data from?"
+This a very interesting question to think about, but philosophizing about what constitutes a river doesn't help me solve the problem of working out which rivers I crossed on my bike ride.
+A better question would be "Where can I get data from and how can I define waterways in geospatial data terms?"

 ## OpenStreetMap